“Happiness is when what you think, what you say, and what you do are in harmony.” ― Mahatma Gandhi

-Happiness is how you feel about yourself.
-Usually people are unhappy because they are mad at themselves (lack of discipline) or because they aren’t succeeding as much (or as quickly) as they believe they should.
+Happiness comes from earning (and it must be earned) the privilege of thinking positively about yourself.
+People are oft unhappy because they are mad at themselves for being undisciplined, or because they aren’t succeeding as much or as quickly as they believe they should (an ambition-success mismatch).

 I’ve been depressed on and off numerous times in my life and the root of said misery derived from two core character flaws: